Stella Pulo

 There are trillions and trillions that look just like me.
 But, they’re not me.
 I just can’t prove it.

 It wasn’t me that scratched your back.
-Got in your eye and into your soda.
+Got in your eye and soda.
 It wasn’t me that clogged up your washing machine last summer.
 Got stuck in the creases of your armpits and the back of your knees.
 I just can’t prove it.

 You can dust me off.
 Fob me off.
 Shake me.
 Flush me down the drainpipe or suck me up into your vacuum cleaner.
 There’s just no way of getting rid of me.